acne diet

 With any diet, the one that offers the most balanced nutrition but that you can still follow reasonably is the best one to go with.
 Figure out which one offers you the most flexibility, while still giving you gradual improvements.

 Maybe you realized, “Hey, I do eat a lot of refined carbs and I’m also breaking out.
-So maybe I’ll cut down on processed carbs and see what happens ” Regardless of what you choose, at least now you know that there’s is a direct correlation between a low GI diet and acne breakouts!
+So maybe I’ll cut down on processed carbs and see what happens ” You can start small and swap out some refined carbs for the low GI foods in the charts above and see if you notice changes within the next 12 weeks.

 ---